popularrobotics/courseW1_teacher_files/README.md

 # courseW1_teacher_files

 ## Overview
 This repository contains all program files and tutorials for school teachers for Course W1.
+Teachers would follow the tutorials below to set up a robot ready for students to use.
 The `src` folder in this repo contains files that need to be put under the `/home/ubuntu/ProjectName_ws/src/package_name/src` folder once you set up a ROS workspace on your robot.
 Clone this repository to your robot, and follow the tutorials on robociti.com (or below) to create your own ROS workspace, and make the robot run!

 ## Walking Through The Files In The Workspace